sleeptoken/zettelkasten/Remote Thought/SQL SELECT Tricks & Truncation.md

 we create a user named `"natas28" + " "*58 + "x"` and in the next request we ask for `natas28` and give the password that we used for our user. since MySQL will truncate the input to match the maximum field size. the server returns original natas28's password.
 ##### In the old version of this level the above mentioned trick worked
+below is the code that works on the newer version

 ```python
 import requests